Skewness-Robust Causal Discovery in Location-Scale Noise Models: Parameter Estimation

-\paragraph{Expectation Conditional Maximization (ECM)} ECM algorithms~\cite{OGECM} iteratively derive maximum likelihood estimates within latent variable models by alternating between an expectation step (E-step) and a sequence of conditional maximization steps (CM-steps).
+\textbf{Expectation Conditional Maximization (ECM)}~~~ECM algorithms~\cite{OGECM} iteratively derive maximum likelihood estimates within latent variable models by alternating between an expectation step (E-step) and a sequence of conditional maximization steps (CM-steps).
 In each iteration, the likelihood is increased (or maintained) by optimizing a lower bound, known as the $Q$-function which is computed in the E-step.
 It is the expected value of the complete data log-likelihood over the conditional distribution of the latent variables given the observed data and current parameter estimates.
 In the CM-steps, the parameter vector $\boldsymbol{\theta}$ is updated by sequentially maximizing the $Q$-function with respect to subsets of the parameters while keeping the remaining parameter fixed.

 In the following, we outline the ECM algorithm employed to refine the heuristic parameter estimate for $\boldsymbol{\theta}$.
-This algorithm is based on the ECM algorithm for partially nonlinear models by \citet{ECM}, but incorporates a set of modifications to fit our assumed penalized log-likelihood.
-Specifically, we exclude the additional linear regression term and model the scale parameter through splines rather than linear regression, which introduces an additional penalty $\kappa$.
-Moreover, the parameters $\alpha$ and $\kappa$ are assumed to be fixed. \citet{Ferreira2017} show that the skew-normal density from \Cref{eq:SN} can be written in terms of a positive latent variable $V$ through
+It is based on the ECM algorithm for partially nonlinear models by \citet{ECM}, but incorporates a set of modifications to fit our assumed penalized log-likelihood.
+Specifically, we exclude the additional linear regression term, model the scale parameter through splines rather than linear regression and introduce a penalty $\boldsymbol{\kappa}$ for the scale.
+Moreover, we extend the algorithm to the GAM setting and assume fixed penalty parameters $\boldsymbol{\alpha}$ and $\boldsymbol{\kappa}$.